rshnn/multithread-bank-system/README.md

     Server Message: Please enter a command:

-## Testcase 2: Connecting Multiple Clients
+## Test Case 2: Connecting Multiple Clients

+This testcase shows two separate instances of client processes connecting to the same server.
+The server announces its connection to each with a print statement.

 __Server__